AMReX-Combustion/PeleWorkflow/README.md

-# workflow
+# Pele Workflow

-Common information and workflow scripts for running jobs at HPC centers
+Common information and workflow scripts for running Pele jobs at HPC centers

 ## Editing and building the Sphinx docs